mxagar/mlops_udacity/01_Clean_Code/MLOpsND_CleanCode.md

 # work on this local repo
 git add ...
 git commit -m "..." # always commit before changing branches!
-# optionally, we can push to the cloud repo if we want other to see it
+# optionally, we can push to the cloud/remote repo if we want other to see it
 git push # we'll get an error with the right command: copy & paste git push ... # git push --set-upstream origin feature-demographic